 10. Action Comics #1 – $3,200,000

-Not only is the one sold in 2014 the top-selling book of all time, there are others like it.
+Not only is the one sold in 2014 the top-selling book of all time, but there are also others like it.
 First, there is another graded 9.0 copy in existence and it sold for $2.16 million just three years earlier.
-And second, apparently, a Church Collection, the same one that the mentioned Flash #1 is apart of, exists.
+And second, apparently, a Church Collection, the same one that the mentioned Flash #1 is a part of, exists.
 The owner won’t get it graded but rumor has it, it would come in at an incredible 9.2.

 What makes this sale so impressive is that aside from the one that sold for $2.16 million, there are four other copies of Action Comics #1 that have raked in a million or more.